Best Fixed-Rate Mortgages In Canada

 This is often not an issue with variable mortgage rates since the mortgage rate will be adjusted to match the market.

 When applying for a fixed-rate mortgage, your rate is reserved, approved, and registered.
-Even if you are approved, your agreed fixed rate is not guaranteed until the mortgage is registered.
+Even if approved, your agreed fixed rate is not guaranteed until the mortgage is registered.

 Let’s review the process of securing a specific fixed rate for your mortgage.

-In addition to your fixed-rate hold, the lender may also offer an “interest rate protection,” which protects your pre-approved rate from going up if the market rates go up before the time the mortgage is committed.
-Your fixed rate may not increase if the lender’s fixed-rate increases during the holding period.
+In addition to your fixed-rate hold, the lender may also offer an “interest rate protection,” which protects your pre-approved rate from going up if the market rates go up before the mortgage is committed.
+Your fixed rate may not increase if the lender’s fixed rate increases during the holding period.

 On the other hand, you stand to benefit if the market rate goes down.
 Your pre-approved fixed rate may decrease if the lender’s fixed rate has gone down before the mortgage is committed.